ICT-fushibo/tace/docs/source/guide/acceleration.rst

 AOTI produces a ``.pt2`` package containing compiled native code.
 Loading the package does not call ``torch.compile`` again.

+AOTI is an independent compilation and deployment layer.
+It does not replace OEQ, CUEQ, EQT, or Triton.
+Configure the desired compatible acceleration backends before export; the resulting package captures the model constructed with those selections.

 .. important::

    TACE AOTInductor compilation and export require **PyTorch 2.11 or newer**.
    Earlier PyTorch versions are not supported for AOTI export.
+   When OpenEquivariance is enabled for AOTI export, OEQ 0.6.4 or newer is required.

 Compilation currently supports energy and its force, stress, and virial derivatives, together with their direct prediction variants.
 Models using